ktaranov/sqlserver-kit/SQL Server Trace Flag.md

 <a id="652"></a>
 #### Trace Flag: 652
-Function: Disable page pre-fetching scans<br />
+Function: Disable page pre-fetching scans.
+ If you turn on trace flag 652, SQL Server no longer brings database pages into the buffer pool before these database pages are consumed by the scans.
+If you turn on trace flag 652, queries that benefit from the page pre-fetching feature exhibit low performance.<br />
 Link: [KB920093]<br />
 Link: [Docs Trace Flags]<br />
-Scope: global only
+Scope: global or session

 <a id="653"></a>